Intel® Advisor provides macro or routine definitions that enable use of its annotations for each language:

 With C/C++ programs:

-If your program encounters errors when you include the advisor-annotate.h file, see the help topic Handling Compilation Issues that Appear After Adding advisor-annotate.h.
+If your program encounters errors when you include the advisor-annotate.h file, see Handling Compilation Issues that Appear After Adding advisor-annotate.h (primarily on Windows systems).
 In rare cases, you may want to consider using a project- or solution-specific copy of advisor-annotate.h to allow you to modify it.

 If you do need to modify this file, you can add a copy of advisor-annotate.h that you can modify for a specific project or solution.
 If the Intel Advisor version of advisor-annotate.h changes, you will need to update your copies of the file.
-See the help topic Adding the Annotations Include File to Your Visual Studio Project.
+See Adding a Copy of the Annotations Include File to Your Visual Studio Project.

-Since the annotations do not change the values computed by your program, you can change the expansions of the macro, or suppress expansion altogether, as described in the help topic Controlling the Expansions in advisor-annotate.h.
+Since the annotations do not change the values computed by your program, you can change the expansions of the macro, or suppress expansion altogether, as described in Controlling the Expansions in advisor-annotate.h.